 Genetically Modified Organisms (GMOs)

-We believe all farm animals have value beyond economic measure and are entitled to moral and ethical consideration.
-As such, we uphold high standards for their humane treatment including preventative wellness care, rehabilitative care, access to pasture and a substantial percentage of their time spent on grass, living conditions and shelter that promotes their physical and social health, and slaughter practices that minimize suffering.
+We believe all farm animals have value beyond economic measurement and are entitled to moral and ethical consideration.
+As such, we uphold high standards for their humane treatment including; preventative wellness care; rehabilitative care; access to pasture; a substantial percentage of time spent on grass; living conditions and shelter that promotes their physical and social health; and slaughter practices that minimize suffering.
 Chicken and ducks must be either pastured (raised on rotating pasture in mobile housing from pullet age) or cage-free, according to USDA regulations.
 All cage-free eggs are raised in fresh air houses.
 We specify the feed type used: USDA Organic, Non-GMO Verified, or conventional.

 We strive to always promote our farmers and ranchers first.
 Farm Link exists to help them be more successful.
 As a consumer, you'll generally be able to know which producer you're buying from before you purchase a product—just look for the producer name next to the product.
 However, for some products that are grown by many of our small producers (e.g. kale or citrus), we may roll those up into one entry in our store labeled From Our Farmers.
 We do this in order to have the flexibility to source from as many of our small local farmers as possible and ultimately purchase more from them.
 We are working on improving the labeling so you'll know which farm those products came from once you receive them.